prometheus/snmp_exporter/README.md

 ```

 Optionally, provide a json file as a file based service discovery.
 Only
-community and module are needed.
-Other labels are optional for snmp_exporter
+(base64 encoded AES-GCM encrypted) community and module are needed.
+Other
-purposes.
+labels are optional for snmp_exporter purposes.

 ```JSON
 [